mfontani/sak/README.md

   insensitive regular expression and runes are output if they match it
 - a string starting with "-/", the ARGUMENT is taken as a case insensitive regular expression, and runes are excluded if they match it
+- If only one ARGUMENT is given, and it matches a decimal number, then it displays information about the rune identified by that decimal number.
+- If only one ARGUMENT is given, and it matches a hexadecimal number (starting with the string "0x"), then it displays information about the rune identified by that hexadecimal number.
 Options:
     --help    Shows this help page
     --show    Shows the rune character as well as its description